GokuMohandas/mlops-course/README.md

 # MLOps Course

-Learn how to combine machine learning with software engineering to build production-grade applications.
+Learn how to combine machine learning with software engineering to develop, deploy and maintain production ML applications.

 > MLOps concepts are interweaved and cannot be run in isolation, so be sure to complement the code in this repository with the detailed [MLOps lessons](https://madewithml.com/#mlops).